Know Before You Go

 COVID-19 (Coronavirus) Information and Resources for Travellers

 With British Columbia officially in Phase 3 of the province’s Restart Plan, Whistler is excited to welcome visitors back to our community.
 Below, visitors will find everything they need to know to help them plan their trip to Whistler, including the latest local, provincial and federal updates related to tourism and travel.

 If you have any symptoms associated with COVID-19 or have been in contact with a known case, we ask that you please postpone your visit.
 We also ask visitors to continue following the recommendations of health authorities to keep themselves and others safe while in Whistler, including physical distancing, wearing a mask when physical distancing isn’t possible and frequent hand washing.

 Whistler's Doors Open Directory

 How to Get the Most Out of Your Whistler Vacation:

-- Bring a mask or face covering – Some businesses in Whistler, including Whistler Blackcomb, require face coverings to be worn when physical distancing cannot be maintained.
-Masks should also be worn in Whistler Village, and at park entries and trailheads where there is less space to spread out.
+- Bring a mask or face covering – Many businesses in Whistler, including Whistler Blackcomb, require face coverings to be worn while enjoying their offerings.
+Masks should be worn in Whistler whenever physical distancing cannot be maintained, including busy outdoor spaces and when walking along the Village Stroll.

 - Do your research and plan ahead – Familiarize yourself with Whistler’s COVID-19 Travel Manners and check out the The Whistler Insider blog, which is a great resource packed with useful know before you go content to help with trip planning.

-- Make reservations – While many restaurants, pubs and cafes are open, capacity will be limited so visitors should make reservations, or consider dining during non-peak times.
-Grabbing take-out and dining al fresco at a park or lake is another great option, but be sure to pack out whatever you pack in.
+- Make reservations – While many restaurants, pubs and cafes are open, guidance from public health authorities limit capacity, so visitors should make reservations, or consider dining during non-peak times.
+Grabbing take-out and dining in your accommodation is another great option, and helps to support local businesses.

 - Know what’s open – Consult the Doors Open Directory to see what businesses are open in Whistler and to learn how they have modified their operations in response to COVID-19.